Virtual Data Source

 Add/Update/Delete Properties per Technical Metadata Object

-So you might do one upload just to add view_sql to all views and another upload to add ts_created, this upload will retain the previously added view_sql if you omit that column.
+Users can upload only some of the properties for a key and can later update the same key with new properties, update existing property values, or delete existing property values.
+For example, you might do one upload just to add view_sql to all views and another upload to add ts_created — the second upload will retain the previously added view_sql if you omit that column.

 Add properties: